ThomasByr/discord-compiler-bot/README.md

 ## ✏️ In short

 > **Note**
-> This project was done in a week so do not expect crazy behavior and be immune to bugs.
+> This project was initially done in a week so do not expect crazy behavior and be immune to bugs.

 This is a Discord compiler bot which can compile / interpret code blocks and display the result.
 Keep in mind that we're working in discord.
 This means, of course, that we have many operating restraints.
 Here's a few of the big ones.